martinsumner/leveled/docs/LATENCY.md

  ![](pics/SSTFilesPerSecondByLevel.png)

- But note the from the [previous section](#FileLevelHead) it can be seen that files found in Level 1 are very rare.
+ But note the from the [previous section](#FileLevelHead) it can be seen that values found in Level 1 are very rare.
 So it would appear that a change that trades off Level 1 value-found time in favour of faster Level 1 file create time would be a good trade off.

+ The time spent, specifically in Level 1, on average during the merge_lists part of building the file is:

+- fold_toslot: 214.0ms (this is a combination of fetching the slots from the source files and joining, sorting those slots)

+- slot_hashlist: 10.9ms (extracting the hashes form the keys and building the slot index)

+- slot_serialise: 177.0ms (managing the term_to_binary and compression process for all the blocks)

+- slot_finish: 16.7ms (put it all together and take the checksum)

+A potential way forward is to remove the compression from Levels 0 and 1.
+These levels will make a small fraction of the overall space in any reasonably sized store - so losing compression should not have a major impact on page_cache coverage.
+This would reduce both the slot_serialise and fold_toslot delays during merge.

+A downside of removing compression will be the time to complete the CRC check on fetching and serialising.
+Initial unit tests indicated this more than doubled.
+Trying non-native CRC checks (such as xxHash) didn't change this impact.
+However, the side effect seems to have been mitigated by making the CRC check per block (and CRC checking the header separately).